 Tip No. 4: Dedicated Sending Domains

-In any case, we recommend the SMS & email marketing provider Klayvio.
+In any case, we recommend the SMS & email marketing provider Klaviyo.
 Make sure you have set up your Dedicated Sending Domain - this also increases the opening rate.
 Because by having your sender address match the domain, you improve the deliverability of your email in the eyes of the inbox providers.

 Tip #5: Segment your audiences by engagement